konflux-ci/release-service-catalog/pipelines/rh-push-to-external-registry/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 4.9.0
+- Removed `verify-access-to-resources` script and replaced it with a task

 ## Changes in 4.8.0
 - The `create-pyxis-image` task no longer receives the `dataPath` parameter